 for some pre-specified constant $t$, so that we can control the risk outcome with the CVaR criterion.
 By a similar analysis as in Section 2, the resulting IDRs using \eqref{contraint CVaR} are the best IDRs among all the decision rules with the risk outcome of $(1-\gamma) \times 100\%$ of the population being less than some threshold $t$.
 Given the data, we could use the same techniques in Section 3 to estimate the IDR.
-Specifically, by using a surrogate function $S$, we can solve the following optimization problem:
+Specifically, by using a surrogate function $S(u)$, we can solve the following optimization problem:

-which again can be formulated as optimizing a DC function with a DC constraint as we can see the minimum of a finite number of DC functions in the constraint is a DC function.
+which can be formulated as optimizing a DC function with a DC constraint as we can see that the minimum of a finite number of DC functions in the constraint is still a DC function.
 However, several issues need to be solved before proceeding.
 The existence of the optimal solution for the optimization problem \eqref{empirical contraint CVaR} should be demonstrated.
-The use of a surrogate function to replace the indicator function in \eqref{contraint CVaR} needs to be justified.
-Another challenge is to establish regret bounds for Problem \eqref{contraint CVaR}.
-Existing techniques in statistical learning theory cannot be directly used since there is a stochastic term in the constraint of \eqref{contraint CVaR}.
-It will be an interesting direction to pursue.
+The use of a surrogate function to replace the indicator function in \eqref{contraint CVaR} needs to be further justified.
+Another challenge is to establish a regret bound for the optimal IDR obtained from Problem \eqref{empirical contraint CVaR}.
+Existing techniques in statistical learning theory may not be directly used since there is a stochastic term in the constraint of \eqref{contraint CVaR} and \eqref{empirical contraint CVaR}.
+Nevertheless, this can be an interesting direction to pursue in the future.